Kevin Harvick: 2002

-In 2002, Harvick would spend the season concentrating on running the Cup Series and would only start four races in the Busch Series.
-Harvick began the 2002 season making his first Daytona 500 start on the outside pole next to Jimmie Johnson, but his day ended after triggering an 18-car crash on lap 148 while running second to Jeff Gordon, relegating him to a 36th-place finish.
+In 2002, Harvick spent the season concentrating on running the Cup Series and would only start four races in the Busch Series.
+Harvick began the 2002 season making his first Daytona 500 start on the outside pole next to Jimmie Johnson, but his day ended after triggering an eighteen-car crash on lap 148 while running second to Jeff Gordon, relegating him to a 36th-place finish.
 Later in the season, he was fined for a post-race incident with Greg Biffle at Bristol Motor Speedway.
 Harvick was also suspended for rough driving in a Truck race at Martinsville, in which he announced on his radio that he intentionally spun out driver Coy Gibbs, prompting NASCAR to immediately take him out of the race.
-Even though it was heard on the radio that he did, Harvick lied in a post-race interview saying that he did not purposely wreck Gibbs.
-Harvick was banned from the Cup Series race the next day, with Kenny Wallace replacing him.
+Even though it was heard on the radio that he did, Harvick lied in a post-race interview, saying that he did not purposely wreck Gibbs.
+Harvick was banned from the Cup Series race the next day, with Kenny Wallace replacing him; he was also fined $35,000 and placed into another probation (he was already on probation for the Biffle incident).
 Harvick rebounded and scored his first career Winston Cup pole position in the Pepsi 400 at Daytona.
 Later in the season, he took his third Cup win at Chicagoland Speedway.
-This would prove to be one of the only bright spots in a disappointing season, as he finished 21st in the 2002 points standings with one win, one pole, five Top 5s, and eight Top 10s.
+This would prove to be one of the only bright spots in a disappointing season, as he finished 21st in the 2002 points standings with one win, one pole, five top-fives, and eight top-tens.
 Harvick became the 2002 IROC Champion in his first season in the Series, winning at California Speedway.
 In Trucks, Harvick began fielding his own No. 6 truck, driving himself in five races and winning at Phoenix.

 2003

 In the 2003 season, Harvick teamed with crew chief Todd Berrier in the Cup Series, with whom he had won the Busch championship in 2001.
 Together, they won the Brickyard 400 at Indianapolis.
 Harvick and his team jumped to fifth in the 2003 point standings, coming within 252 points of Matt Kenseth.
 In the Busch Series, Harvick was teamed with Johnny Sauter, driving the No. 21 Hershey's-sponsored PayDay car.
-The two would combine for three wins, 16 Top 5s, and 24 Top 10s, with Harvick posting all three wins.
+The two would combine for three wins, sixteen top-fives, and 24 top-tens, with Harvick posting all three wins.
 They would give Childress the NASCAR Busch Series owners' championship that season.
-Harvick competed in 19 of the 34 races, and Sauter competed in the other 15.
-Harvick also scored eight pole positions and finished 16th in the final drivers' standings.
+Harvick competed in nineteen of the 34 races, and Sauter competed in the other fifteen.
+Harvick also scored eight pole positions and finished sixteenth in the final drivers' standings.